EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Cryptographic Considerations
 The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
 EDHOC implements SIGMA-I using the same Sign-then-MAC approach as TLS 1.3.

-In EDHOC, the ephemeral keys are used to provide a good amount of randomness to each session.
+To reduce message overhead EDHOC does not use explicit nonces and instead rely on the ephemeral keys to provide randomness to each session.
 A good amount of randomness is important for the key generation, to provide aliveness, and to protect against interleaving attacks.
-For this reason, the ephemeral keys MUST NOT be reused, both parties SHALL generate fresh random ephemeral key pairs.
+For this reason, the ephemeral keys MUST NOT be reused, and both parties SHALL generate fresh random ephemeral key pairs.

 The choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 Party U and V should enforce a minimum security level.